DarkKronicle/fi/README.md

 * `x` refers to the current measurement/modifier.
 * All of these times are uncertain to a degree of +-5%.
+* If refering to longer period of times (days), you can explicitly state 'in a \[time] amount of \[measurement]', or just get it from context.
+Example: `I will get to that in a soon amount of days`.

 ### Measurements